Dylan2020THU/Game-theory-tricks/README.md

-# Game-theory-tricks
+# Game theory tricks
-What you see here are some tricks in game theory, just have fun.
+What you see here are some Game Theory tricks, just have fun.

-a web site about 16 color chart: http://www.wahart.com.hk/rgb.htm
+a website about 16 color chart: http://www.wahart.com.hk/rgb.htm